 This approach follows a precedent shown in the Prince's Foundation report 'Unlocking The Industrial Middle' (April 2012) which proposes to 'unlock' an area of the Jewellery Quarter suffering from vacancy and dereliction by, among other measures, introducing a north-south route and reinstating an east-west route through the A E Harris site.
-This facilitates the movement of people to and from New Linkvider area improves permeability the city core as well as across the Jewellery Quarter and breaks the site into smaller blocks, easily navigable on foot.
+This facilitates the movement of people to and from the city core as well as across the Jewellery Quarter and breaks the site into smaller blocks, easily navigable on foot.
 This suggestion manifested itself in proposals for the A E Harris site redevelopment (planning reference 2018/04482/PA).
+Applying these principles to the wider area improves permeability as assessed in the University of Birmingham study 'Reshaping the Quarter' (June 2015) and subsequent 'Street Syntax Analysis' (October 2019).

-Map 3: New routes (shown in red)
+Map 5: New routes (shown in red)